jic5247/ExtendedToDo/README.md

 Completed User Stories:

-* [x] (Suggested) 1.
-Persisted the todo items into SQLite instead of a text file
-* [x] (Optional)  2. extended the basic ListView to ExpandableListView
-* [x] (Suggested) 3.
-Improved style of the todo items in the list using a custom adapter (customized ExpandableList Adapter)
-* [x] (Suggested) 4.
-Added support for completion due dates for todo items (and display within listview item, editable)
-* [x] (Optional)  5.
-Did Better implememnt for editing text than suggestion by using Use "ExpandableListView"
-* [x] (Optional)  6.
-Added support for selecting the priority of each todo item (and display in listview item)
-* [x] (Optional)  7.
-Improved the UI / UX, tweaked colors and backgrounds (drawable)
-* [x] (Optional)  8.
-Implemented drag and drop to make the item's order changable for ExpandableList
-* [x] Successfully add and remove items from the todo list within my app
 * [x] 1.
 (Suggested) Persisted the todo items into SQLite instead of a text file
+* [x] 2.
+(Optional)  extended the basic ListView to ExpandableListView
+* [x] 3.
+(Suggested) Improved style of the todo items in the list using a custom adapter (customized ExpandableList Adapter)
-* [x] Include support for editing todo items
+* [x] 4.
+(Suggested) Added support for completion due dates for todo items (and display within listview item, editable)
-* [x] Persist todo items and retrieve them properly on app restart a
+* [x] 5.
+(Optional)  Did Better implememnt for editing text than suggestion by using Use "ExpandableListView"
+* [x] 6.
+(Optional)  Added support for selecting the priority of each todo item (and display in listview item)
+* [x] 7.
+(Optional)  Improved the UI / UX, tweaked colors and backgrounds (drawable)
+* [x] 8.
+(Optional)  Implemented drag and drop to make the item's order changable for ExpandableList

 Notes: